Rent safe and private dog parks hosted by locals

 How to use a muzzle

-Finding the right muzzle: There are two main types of dog muzzles, plus the third option that you can use a homemade muzzle in a pinch.
+There are two main types of dog muzzles (plus a third option: you can use a homemade muzzle in a pinch).
 K9 of Mine offers some options for making a homemade muzzle, but remember that homemade one should be a last resort in an absolute emergency.
 It’s better to just keep a store-bought muzzle in your emergency kit.

 Here are the two main types of muzzles: